adrihans/Decoding_NER_Biases/docs/index.md

 **Group Members:**
 > Eleanora BONEL, Ryan HACHEM, Adrien HANS, Sara KEMPPAINEN, Pablo PIGUET

 ---------------------------

 ## Methodology and application

 The main inspiration for this project comes from an article entitled *Assessing Demographic Bias in Named Entity Recognition*, written by *Shubhanshu Mishra*, *Sijun He*, *Luca Belli*.
-In that paper, researchers, based of a set of first names for each ethnical group and a set of template sentences, are applying different NER models and are trying to see wether or not some ethnical or gender groups are less recognized by the algorithms than others.
+In that paper, researchers, based on a set of first names for each ethnical group and a set of template sentences, are applying different NER models and are trying to see whether or not some ethnical or gender groups are less recognized by the algorithms than others.
 It can be found [here](https://arxiv.org/pdf/2008.03415.pdf).

-The conclusion of the paper is mainly that white first names are oftenly the best recognized ones and that the less recognized are black ones.
+The conclusion of the paper is mainly that white first names are often the best recognized ones and that the less recognized are black ones.
 We show below some more results described in this article.

 |![Some results of the article](images/results_article.JPG)|
 |:--:|